 Finally, if you’re using an HDD instead of an SSD, it’s time to upgrade.
 Traditional hard drives depend on mechanically spinning disks and are significantly slower than modern solid-state drives.
 Solid-state drives make a gigantic difference in your machine’s performance.

 Final Cut Pro includes preset workspace arrangements for multiple monitors, so you can get the most out of your screen real-estate.
 Most professional video editors use two or even three monitors for good reason—with all the controls, browsers, scopes, and the preview window—it can get really crowded!

 The default arrangement puts all of your controls on one screen, and the Viewer and Scopes on the other.
 This allows you to view your video preview almost full screen so you can take a closer look at all the details.
 The other screen houses your Timeline, Browser, & Inspector, so you can do all your work on one screen and view the results in the other.
 If this setup doesn’t suit your workflow, you can also customize your workspace to whatever works for you.

 There are several ways to set up additional displays on your Mac.
-Any HDMI or Thunderbolt connected monitor should plug and play without a hitch.
-Another great option which has opened up recently is Sidecar.
-Sidecar allows compatible Macs with OS Catalina installed to use an iPad as their second display.
+Any HDMI or Thunderbolt-connected monitor should plug and play without a hitch.
+Another great option that has opened up recently is Sidecar.
+Sidecar allows compatible Macs with OS Catalina or later installed to use an iPad as their second display.

 VR and 360 Video